 Pristiq is typically reserved for folks who are suffering from a more “serious” case of depression, one which will typically be diagnosed as major depression or major depressive disorder.
-And unfortunately, most folks suffering from this disorder will not qualify for a traditional term or whole life insurance policy.
+Unfortunately, most folks suffering from this disorder will not qualify for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I’ve been prescribed Pristiq?

-Pristiq is one of those “kinds” of medications that insurance underwriters use as a “clue” that they’re going to ask additional questions about its usage before making any decisions about an individual’s life insurance application.
+Pristiq is one of those “kinds” of medications that insurance underwriters use as a “clue” that they’ll ask additional questions about its usage before making any decisions about an individual’s life insurance application.